Tom Yum Soup Recipe

 • 3 slices galangal

-• 6 kaffir lime leaves, bruised
+• 6 kaffir lime leave, bruised

-• 6 Thai chilies, pounded (bird's eye chilies)
+• 6 Thai chilies, bird's eye chilies, pounded

 • 6 fresh oyster mushrooms, cut into pieces

-• 2 tablespoons nam prik pao (Thai roasted chili paste)
+• 2 tablespoons nam prik pao, Thai roasted chili paste

 • 2 tablespoons nam prik pao oil